Ceymikey/McTiersBridge/README.md

 # McTiersBridge

+> [!WARNING]
+> This project is still in development and may be missing some key features.
+> All other features should work.

 Mctiersbridge is a Minecraft plugin that fetches tier info from  the official [mctiers tierlist](https://mctiers.com/ranking/overall) backend and implements [PAPI](https://github.com/PlaceholderAPI/PlaceholderAPI) to register placeholders based on tier info of the player.
 Also comes equipped with a developer API.

 ## Small documentation